Frequently Asked Questions

 Our courses are open to people with experience of enduring mental illness, aged 16 and over, who are registered with a GP in Gloucestershire.

-You should be a current ²gether NHS Foundation Trust service user or have used ²gether services within the last 12 months.
+You should be a current user of Gloucestershire Health and Care NHS Foundation Trust mental health services, or have used our mental health services within the last 12 months.

 We also encourage carers to study with us and offer some places to professionals.